RevoU-FSSE-2/week-6-Shoqriz/README.md

 Container images become containers at runtime and in the case of Docker containers – images become containers when they run on Docker Engine.
 Available for both Linux and Windows-based applications, containerized software will always run the same, regardless of the infrastructure.
 Containers isolate software from its environment and ensure that it works uniformly despite differences for instance between development and staging.

-### Introduction
+## Introduction

-Hello, I am Shoqri Zidan here will explain about a small Node.js project that runs in a Docker Container.
+Hello here I will explain about a small Node.js project running inside a Docker Container.

+We will explore the basics of Docker and its integration with Node.js.
+By the end of this explanation you will have a good understanding of Docker concepts and be able to containerize Node.js applications effectively.